 "Hygge" (pronounced hooga) is a Danish word meaning "to create a warm atmosphere and enjoying the good things in life with good people".
 The word is imprinted on every Danish people, it defines who they are and sums up the way they live their lives.
 You can experience the concept of Hygge in all corners of Copenhagen, from a cozy cafe to the greenery of the King's Garden.
-Within this guide, I will show you 10 best places where to go and things to do in order to understand why the Danish people are one of the happiest people in the world.
+Within this guide, I will show you top 10 things to do in Copenhagen in order to understand why the Danish people are one of the happiest people in the world.
 Without further ado, join me and explore the city of Copenhagen together.

 May - Early June is the best time to visit Copenhagen as it is during the beginning of peak season, where the city is not as crowded and not as pricey as in Late June - August, the peak of high season.
 The weather during this shoulder season is quite manageable at around 16°C - 20°C not as extreme as the Scandinavian neighbors.
 September is also a good time but the weather get cold faster in Autumn than in Spring so do prepare accordingly if you decided to visit in the Autumn.

 Copenhagen - Copenhagen Downtown Hostel - 36.54 USD/Night (Dorm) | 171.03 USD/Night (Private Room)

 You can fly into Copenhagen if you are coming from outisde of the EU.
 For the best possible deal, I always browse the airfare comparison website, Skyscanner or Momondo to find cheap flight for the trip.